-There are few different ways of connecting another DNS.
-We will explain you the three most common.
+There are several different Primary and Secondary DNS server configurations.
+We will take a closer look and explain the three most common.

 Primary – Secondary

-In this configuration, the current DNS serves as a primary DNS.
+In this configuration, the current DNS server serves as a Primary DNS.
 All the updates of records are done to it.
-Until here, there are no changes.

-The primary DNS notifies the secondary for changes, and then the zones are transferred through IXFR or AXFR.
-The secondary serves as a backup and also reduce the load, part of the traffic goes to the secondary.
+The Primary DNS notifies the Secondary for changes, and then the zones are transferred through IXFR or AXFR.
+The Secondary DNS server serves as a backup and also reduces the load, part of the traffic goes to the Secondary.

-In the current configuration, there is a DNS behind the firewall of your company, but you would like to keep it this way.
-This DNS is the primary, and you want to have it as safe as possible, and unknown for the users.
-The secondary DNS will be the one that will show your face to the world, receiving all the updates from the primary.
+In the current configuration, there is a DNS server behind the firewall of your company, but you would like to keep it this way.
+This DNS server is the primary, and you want to have it as safe as possible, and unknown for the users.
+The Secondary DNS server will be the one that will show your face to the world, receiving all the updates from the primary.
 This won’t reduce the load but is an excellent safety plan for your valuable information.

 Primary – Primary

-Here we have something entirely different; the two DNS are primary.
-The two can answer to queries and this way they can reduce the load and act faster.
+Here we have an entirely different configuration.
+The two DNS servers are primary.
+Both of them can answer to incoming DNS queries and that way they can reduce the load and act faster.
 The user will have the benefit of increasing speed and always having up to date data.
 The synchronization is made with an API in the middle between the two and keep them both updated.

-No matter which configuration you choose, a secondary DNS can definitely profit your current DNS.
+No matter which configuration you choose, a Secondary DNS server can definitely benefit you.
 It can add extra security, better distribution of the traffic and faster results for your users.
 And most importantly, it is easy to set up.
-Even if you are using another DNS provider, you can use a secondary DNS from ClouDNS.
+Even if you are using another DNS provider, you can use a Secondary DNS from ClouDNS.
 This way you can enjoy all the benefits and feel more relaxed about your data.